 Jordan has been active directing in communities throughout Utah Valley for the last number of years.
 He currently is the head of the Fine Arts Department and Theatre teacher/director at Liahona Preparatory Academy in Pleasant Grove where he has helped guide his students to multiple state and National titles.
 Jordan also teaches a youth musical theatre class in Cedar Hills each semester.
 Jordan is a graduate of Brigham Young University in Provo, Utah.
 Jordan is married to the love of his life, Aubrey and they are the proud parents of 2 beautiful children.
 Recent directing credits include: Pirates of Penzance (Bluffdale Arts), Catholic School Girls (Highland City) Barnum Pre-Show (Timpanogos Arts).

-Jeannine has been involved in theatre for a number of years.
-She has worked as Props Master for multiple organizations and just recently entered the field of Stage Management.
-Jeanine has worked as a stage manager for multiple theatre companies including Highland City Arts Council, Murray Arts in the Park and now the Creekside Theatre Fest.
+Jeanine has been involved in theatre for a number of years.
+She has worked as Props Master for multiple organizations and enjoys being behind the scenes.
+Jeanine has worked as a stage manager for multiple theatre companies including Highland City Arts Council, Murray Arts in the Park and the Creekside Theatre Fest.
+Jeanine works as a Business Administrator during the day at John Hancock Charter School in Pleasant Grove.

 Artistic Director Jordan Long

-This is Brooke's first year with the festival.
+This is Brooke's second season with the festival.
 Brooke has spent the better part of the last 10 years working with students as a teacher, acting coach and director.
 She has directed productions for Lone Peak High School and Hillcrest High School, and has led the Lone Peak Shakespeare team through several successful years of competition at the Utah Shakespeare Festival.
 She recently moved back to Utah after living in England for two years.
 While in England, she directed a production of 'A Midsummer Night's Dream' in Stratford-Upon-Avon by invitation of the Royal Shakespeare Company.
-Brooke recently took over as a Theatre Arts Chair at Pioneer High-School for the Performing Arts.
+Brooke currently serves as a Theatre Arts Chair at Pioneer High-School for the Performing Arts.